A Late Summer Tour to the Austrian Tyrol A Heavenly elixir of alpine air, beautiful nature and welcoming hospitality

 - Taking a guided hike in the Karwendel Nature Park, the only primeval alpine landscape of its kind in Europe.
 As you walk along a wild and romantic path beside the Hall Valley, look out for alpine plants including Willow Gentian, Globeflower, Pannonic Gentian, Yew Tree and Chamois.
 Keep your eyes on the sky (though a pair of Swarovski binoculars) too in case a Golden Eagle soars into view.

-- An exclusive tour, with a personal guide, of the Crystal Experience at Swarovski Crystal Worlds.
-Marvel at the glittering chambers of wonders then enjoy an aperitif in the VIP Lounge and a Swarovski Crystal Worlds gift bag
+- Exploring the Chamber of Wonder at Swarovski Crystal Worlds.
+Marvel at the glittering chambers of wonders, an aperitif and lunch in the restaurant and take home an exclusive gift.

 - Visiting Rattenberg, Austria’s smallest town tucked between a hill-top fortress and the river.
 Discover ancient townhouses, cobbled streets and alleyways dotted with specialist glass shops, then treat yourself to a delicious pastry at cafe Konditori Hacker.